leilafarsani/Leila-Farsani/README.md

 6. In the main root I created my components folder, so I can locate all the components I am creating later on inside it.

 7. As I decided to have Hero page as my homepage, so I imported it into page.tsx.

+8. As I'm going to have more than one button in the same form, then I created a component for it.